AnthoJack/arria10_dk_fpga_bridge_baremetal/README.md

 ## ARM-DS Projects

 ARM-DS is used to create programs to run on the Arria10

+**Note:** It is important to launch ARM DS with command line to use LD_LIBRARY_PATH environment variable

 Altera's [Socfpga Hardware Library (intel-socfpga_hwlib)](https://github.com/altera-opensource/intel-socfpga-hwlib) is included as a submodule.
 This repository provides a Hardware Abstraction Layer library as well as linker scripts and code examples for the Arria10 and Cyclone V devkits